-Risks are identified and evaluated via a risk evaluation model, with controls implemented to mitigate risks being recorded in a risk register.
+Fund risks are identified and evaluated annually and reported form Pension Fund Investment Subcommittee And Local Pension Board Quarterly during the Year.
+Relevant actions and controls are implemented to mitigate risks, which are recorded in a risk register.
 The risks involved in achieving the objectives of the fund are identified and quantified in terms of the likelihood of them occurring and the impact if they did occur.